Learnware-LAMDA/Beimingwu/docs/content/en/overview/quick-start.md

 ![image](../../public/quick-start/stat-search-single-en.jpg)

-In some cases, combining multiple learnwares with similar statistical information may be more suitable for your task.
-The system will recommend these learnwares as a package to you.
-You can download all of them with the "Download All" button in the upper right corner.
+In some cases, assembling multiple helpful learnwares may be more beneficial for your task.
+The system will accordingly recommend a combination of these learnwares as a package.
+You can download the package using the "Download All" button in the upper right corner.

 ![image](../../public/quick-start/stat-search-multiple-en.jpg)